LLNL/kosh/docs/source/dev/index.md

 `extract`: function to extract a given feature (or list of) from the object.
          necessary parameters will be available in loader under self._user_passed_parameters.
-         'extract' is called from the loader's get function, AFTER the preprocess function and BEFORE the psotprocess function.
+         'extract' is called from the loader's get function, AFTER the preprocess function and BEFORE the postprocess function.
          We recommend extract to return a pointer to the data rather than the data itself. feature, format and user arguments (args/kargs) are stored on the object and accessible via: self.format, self.feature, self._user_passed_parameters